vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 - Core services remain stable (quarterly releases)
 - Zero compliance violations

-**Key Lesson:** The Khan Pattern™ allows for **heterogeneous granularity**—different parts of the system can have different service sizes based on their constraints.
+**Key Lesson:** The Adaptive Granularity Strategy allows for **heterogeneous granularity**—different parts of the system can have different service sizes based on their constraints.

 #### Case Study 3: Healthcare System Modernization